alpaficia/TMRL_MOSEAC/README.md

 The following instructions are for installing `tmrl` with support for the TrackMania 2023 video game.

-You will first need to install [TrackMania 2023](https://www.trackmania.com/?rub=home&lang=en), and also a small community-supported utility called [Openplanet](https://openplanet.dev/) for TrackMania (the Gymnasium environment needs this utility to compute the reward).
+You will first need to install [TrackMania 2023](https://www.trackmania.com/?rub=home&lang=en) and also a small community-supported utility called [Openplanet](https://openplanet.dev/) for TrackMania (the Gymnasium environment needs this utility to compute the reward).

-Make sure you have the `Visual C++ runtime` installed before you install the OpenPlanet.
+Ensure you install the `Visual C++ runtime` before installing the OpenPlanet.
 You can download it [here](https://aka.ms/vs/16/release/vc_redist.x64.exe) for 64bits versions of Windows.

 Then you can install `tmrl` framework easily by: